-Sometimes you need to get out of a home improvement contract but you need to do so the right way.
+Sometimes, you need to get out of a home improvement contract, but you must do so correctly.
 If you are either the contractor or the client, you can negotiate a termination of the agreement.
-This saves a legal fight and great cost to yourself or your business.
+This saves a legal fight and significant cost to yourself or your business.

 You may be able to terminate the contract based on the terms of the agreement or in the event of a breach of contract.
 If you cannot both agree to cancel the contract, you should consider working with legal counsel for help.